Covariant holographic negativity from the entanglement wedge in AdS$_3/$CFT$_2$: Rotating BTZ black hole

 We now utilize the holographic proposal eq. (\ref{cov-neg-proposal}) to evaluate the covariant holographic entanglement negativity of the single interval $A$ in the dual $\mathrm{\mathrm{\mathrm{CFT_{1+1}}}}$ as

-The above result matches exactly with the corresponding $CFT_{1+1}$ replica result \cite{Chaturvedi:2016opa} .
-Note that the above expression for the covariant holographic entanglement negativity may be written in terms of the entanglement entropy and the thermal entropy of the subsystem $A$ as
+The above result matches with the corresponding $CFT_{1+1}$ replica result \cite{Chaturvedi:2016opa} upto a constant as earlier (See footnote \ref{Markov}).
+Note that the expression for the covariant holographic entanglement negativity above may be expressed in terms of the entanglement entropy and the thermal entropy of the interval $A$ as

 This clearly demonstrates that the covariant holographic entanglement negativity captures the distillable entanglement through the subtraction of the contribution from the thermal correlations.
-Note that this is an universal result for the holographic entanglement negativity as described in \cite {Chaturvedi:2016opa} where we have neglected the non universal contributions which are sub leading in $\frac {1}{c}$.
+Note that this is an universal result for this finite temperature mixed state configuration as described in \cite {Chaturvedi:2016opa} where we have neglected the non universal contributions which are sub leading in $\frac {1}{c}$.

-It must be mentioned here that the covariant entanglement negativity for a single interval described in eq. (\ref{en-non-ext-single}) above may also be obtained from an earlier alternative holographic construction involving the algebraic sum of the lengths of bulk extremal curves homologous to appropriate intervals and their combinations as follows \cite{Chaturvedi:2016opa}
+It must be mentioned here that the covariant entanglement negativity for a single interval described in eq. (\ref{en-non-ext-single}) above may also be obtained upto the constant factor from an earlier alternative holographic construction involving the algebraic sum of the lengths of bulk extremal curves homologous to appropriate intervals and their combinations as follows \cite{Chaturvedi:2016opa}